build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 ---
 title: "Automate the Provisioning of Your Apache Airflow Environments"
-description: "Managing services like Managed Workflows can reduce the complexity of Apache Airflow, but we still need a way to automate how we make Apache Airflow available to users.
-In this tutorial, you will learn how to reliably and consistently manage your Apache Airflow environments using CodePipelines and AWS CDK."
+description: "Managing Apache Airflow is a complex task, leading many to use managed services like Managed Workflows for Apache Airflow.
+In this tutorial you will learn how to reliably and consistently manage your Apache Airflow environments through the use of automation and infrastructure as code."
 tags:
     - cicd
     - mwaa